MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

 # Deploying your virtual agent

-Once you have finished designing you virtual agent, you can deploy it to a demo environment on the web, or to your live website.
+Once you have finished designing you virtual agent, you can deploy it to a demo environment on the web or to your live website.

 ## To deploy your virtual agent